Welcome to the EdLab!

 In Either linux or OSX your course directories will be accessible as ~/csxxx

-Windows Machines in the Edlab
+Windows Server in the Edlab

 The X: drive will be mapped to your user folder on the ELSRV4 server; this should give you access to your linux files from the Windows side of things.